wolftrax5/reactApp/README.md

 * Dividing your Webpack configuration into chunks
 * Generating a visualizer in production build to check which chunk of code is how big and what are the dependencies of the chunks.
 Super useful.
 * Support for static files
+* Add support for async/await in our code
+* Create a NodeJS server using ExpressJS for our production build
+* Code Splitting

 ### Installing
 has 2 configurations production and development